Kitware/ndsampler/README.rst

 The main pattern of usage is:

-1. Use kwcoco to load a json-based COCO dataset.
+1. Use kwcoco to load a json-based COCO dataset (or create a ``kwcoco.CocoDataset`` programatically).

 2. Pass that dataset to an ``ndsampler.CocoSampler`` object, and that effectively wraps the json structure that holds your images and annotations